Aabishkar2/nepse-data/README.md

 ## Data

-The data can be found in [data/company](https://github.com/Aabishkar2/nepse-data/tree/main/data/company) folder.
-The data is arranged according to the company.
-For example: in `NMB.csv` you can find all the data of NMB Bank Limited.
-They are arranged in ascending order (date-wise).
+The data can be found in [data/company](https://github.com/Aabishkar2/nepse-data/tree/main/data/company) folder and are arranged according to the company.
+For example: in `NMB.csv` you can find all the data of NMB Bank Limited sorted in ascending order (date-wise).

 The repository currently includes data of around 130 companies.
 However more are coming soon.
 Feel free to create an issue if you want data of any particular company urgently.